apawate/apawate.github.io/docs/cone.md

 Take the cone to any pep band game - preferably no formal concerts - and unleash it.
 Teach other clarinets.
 Ignore drum majors - especially loud, bossy ones - when they complain, but always heed the advice of your band director.

 Happy coning!

+**Update 2/12/24:** I have lost the cone (somehow) and am currently searching for it.
+If I find it (or procure another one), I'll make a Youtube how-to video!